litchipi/blog/posts/rust/containers_in_rust/part5.md

 }
 ```

-Note that we cannot "recover" from any error hapenning in our child process, so we simply end it
+Note that we cannot "recover" from any error happening in our child process, so we simply end it
 with a `retcode = -1` along with a nice error message in case a problem occurs.

 The final thing to do here is adding to `src/main.rs` the `hostname` module we just created: